 The photo-blog, though, is almost presentable.
 Go here: GBG365.thesupercargo.com The plan is to post a picture a day for a whole year.
 All the photos will be taken within the limits of the Gothenburg urban area.
 (An urban area that includes a good deal of rural and fluvial space too.
 And seaside.)

-I started the project on 1st September having just got back from my holidays, and I’ve managed to keep it up for a month and a half now.
-Days when I’ve not been able to post a recent picture (five so far), I’ve filled with a picture from approximately the same time – though from an earlier year – from my archives.
+I started the project on 1st September just after I got back from my holidays.
+I’ve managed to keep it up for a month and a half now.
+There have only been five days so far when I’ve not been able to post a recent picture.
+I’ve filled in with a picture from approximately the same time – though from an earlier year – from my archives.
 There’s a bit of a challenge coming up, but I have high hopes of getting through the whole year.

 I’m not claiming great artistic merit for the pictures, but I hope they will appeal to some people at least.
 There are several options to share the photos and I hope some people will be enthusiastic enough to subscribe to daily updates by e-mail or RSS.

-My inspiration comes from several photogeek friends and acquaintances on Twitter, Ipernity and Flickr who have successfully completed similar 365 projects.
+My inspiration comes from several photo-geek friends and acquaintances on Twitter, Ipernity and Flickr.
+People who have successfully completed similar 365 projects.
 (I’ve also been inspired – and I hope learned about pitfalls – from one or two less than successful attempts.)

 Unfortunately, I got it into my head that Eclipse Pro had been designed specifically for photoblogs.
 The images on the demo site and words and phrases like ‘image slider’, ‘portfolio’ and ‘beautifully display photos’ may have had something to do with that.
 It took me a while before I realised my mistake.

-In truth, despite its responsive features, I find Eclipse Pro is rather inflexible.
+In truth, despite its responsive features, I find Eclipse Pro rather inflexible.
 (I think it’s actually intended as a commercial site for showing off a small portfolio of products.)
 Pictures must be specially cropped and uploaded to fit into the slider, the portfolios and various boxes.
-Also, a lot of the fine tuning (for example the colours of different background elements) involves CSS programming skills that I don’t have.
+A lot of the fine tuning (for example the colours of different background elements) involves CSS programming.
+Programming skills that I don’t have.

 So, it’s also been necessary to find separate plugins to display the photos satisfactorily.
-Now the full size blog images which started out at 900px by 750 px have been pared down to 800px by 600px, and they won’t explode out to fill the screen in a lightbox when you click on them either.
+Now I’ve pared down the full size blog images so they won’t explode out to fill the screen in a lightbox when you click on them either.
+(They started out at 900px by 750 px; now they are 800px by 600px.)
 The front page presents the most recent five images as thumbnails – for reasons of loading speed.
 But, I’m happy with the way it looks for now.